© Crown copyright 2021

 - covering your coughs or sneezes

-If you are clinically vulnerable, or clinically extremely vulnerable you will have received a letter (a formal NHS notification) to inform you of this and you may have been advised to shield in the past.
+If you are clinically extremely vulnerable you will have received a letter (a formal NHS notification) to inform you of this and you may have been advised to shield in the past.

-You are strongly advised to stay at home as much as possible and participate remotely where this is possible.
-If you do choose to attend a funeral in person, you should inform those organising the funeral and it is important that you maintain strict social distancing and follow the guidance.
+You are strongly advised to continue to take extra precautions to protect yourself and participate remotely where this is possible.
+If you do choose to attend a funeral in person, you should inform those organising the funeral and it is important that you maintain strict social distancing and follow the guidance on protecting people who are clinically extremely vulnerable from COVID-19 in addition to this guidance.
 You should practise rigorous hand and respiratory hygiene in addition to wearing a face covering, and should keep social interactions low.

 Mourners coming from outside England